 Of course, all of these benefits depend on the ability of a video analytics camera to detect intruders accurately across the full range of the camera.
 Once again, image processing is the key for successful use.

 Smart perimeter cameras are designed to detect movement, but outdoors everything moves.
 Trees and foliage, small animals, and blowing debris can overload security operators with nuisance alerts and undermine trust in the system.
 When using longer-range cameras, it’s important to know the actual size of all objects in the camera’s field of view, which can be achieved through GPS analytics.
 By knowing the precise location of the target, you can accurately measure the size of the target and apply appropriate size filters to eliminate movement that does not represent a security concern, while still detecting security intrusions under all conditions.
 For example, a dog near the camera might take up 50 times more area of the video image than a man in the distance.
 Yet a smart camera needs to ignore the dog while alerting on the man anywhere in the field of view.

-Another challenge for longer-range cameras has to do with filtering the movement from wind and machinery, which cause a camera pole to sway.
+Another challenge for long-range thermal cameras has to do with filtering the movement from wind and machinery, which cause a camera pole to sway.
 Even slight movement for a camera looking hundreds of meters will cause the entire scene to move, resulting in an overwhelming number of nuisance alerts.
 Cameras that employ sufficient image processing can first electronically stabilize the image before the video analytics are applied, and remove camera movement as a source of false alarms, ensuring greater detection accuracy over larger areas.

-It is also critical to accurately determine a perimeter camera’s actual detection range when using longer-range products to eliminate gaps along the perimeter where an intruder might pass undetected.
+It is also critical to accurately determine a perimeter camera’s actual detection range when using long-range thermal cameras to eliminate gaps along the perimeter where an intruder might pass undetected.

 The ability of longer-range cameras to minimize system costs paves the way for greater use of sophisticated intelligent video systems and makes such systems cost-competitive in mainstream perimeter applications.